Support

 Custom URL scheme

-Escape supports a custom URL scheme, which enables communication between Escape and other apps, allowing them to trigger specific actions.
+Escape supports a custom URL scheme, which enables controlling and communication between Escape and other apps, allowing them to trigger specific actions.

 The following actions are available through the custom URL scheme:

-This action creates a new map either in the root folder of the Escape iCloud folder, or in the root folder of your local storage, if iCloud Drive is not enabled. escapeapp://newMap
+This action creates a new mind map either in the root folder of the Escape iCloud folder, or in the root folder of your local storage, if iCloud Drive is not enabled. escapeapp://createMap

 This action opens the most recently accessed mind map. escapeapp://openMap